 - Long-Term Planning: Tree farming isn’t just about immediate profit; it’s an investment in the future.

-As a forest owner you can be paid carbon credits for its ecological value in combating climate change.
-A carbon credit is a defined as a tradeable asset that represents a reduction or removal of one metric ton of carbon dioxide or an equivalent of another greenhouse gas from the atmosphere.
+As a forest owner, you can be paid carbon credits for its ecological value in combating climate change.
+A carbon credit is defined as a tradeable asset that represents a reduction or removal of one metric ton of carbon dioxide or an equivalent of another greenhouse gas from the atmosphere.

 There are two types of forest carbon sequestration markets or plans for you;

-- Voluntary emissions reduction (VER): A carbon offset that is exchanged in the over the counter or voluntary market for credits.
+- Voluntary emissions reduction (VER): A carbon offset that is exchanged in the over-the-counter or voluntary market for credits.